Northern lights in Dunedin tonight

 Sandfly Bay (Otago Peninsula)

-A south-facing bay on the outer Otago Peninsula, 35 km from Dunedin central.
+Get directions ↗A south-facing bay on the outer Otago Peninsula, 35 km from Dunedin central.
 The beach faces south-southeast across open Pacific with no land between it and Antarctica in that direction.
-Very dark - the walk in from the car park is 20 minutes on sand dunes.
+Properly dark - the walk in from the car park takes 20 minutes across sand dunes.
 One of the most accessible extreme dark sky positions in the South Island.
 The Royal Albatross Centre at Taiaroa Head is 5 km away and similarly dark.

 Taiaroa Head (Otago Peninsula tip)